db47h/grog/README.md

 ### Tweaks

+- all: reduce amount of sub-packages.
+Some are here for architectural reasons, like `app` which is not part of the core features.
+But others, like `texture`, were separated to make the naming cleaner.
 - app: make FPS cap, Vsync and timestep values configurable (and modifiable at runtime).
 - assets: add bulk preload functions (i.e. `PreloadTextures(names ...string)`)
 - assets: the asset manager should be able to notify when something is loaded,